paisaruso/360training/README.md

 Web application that will track all athletes and collect data for future use

 After clone, run the comads:

 cd server

 npm install

-The archive .env has to be in the folder server.
+The file .env has to be in the folder server.